“Think about the images’ effects you want to cause on the viewer”

 Other than in the low-angle shot, the model’s face is likely to be closest to the camera and that’s why identification happens easier here.
-At the same time the fashion fades from the spotlight and in the worst case, when the model is sitting, it’s folded together right up to shapelessness.
+At the same time, the fashion fades from the spotlight, and in the worst case, when the model is sitting, it’s folded together right up to shapelessness.
 Sitting poses can turn out to be real challenges for stylists, which is also very much depending on the fabrics of the style.
 Another important aspect is that the model in such a scenery seems much more vulnerable.
-She or he is clearly exposed to the viewers’ judgements, but this isn’t by all means a bad thing, because good photography is very much about this too.
+She or he is clearly exposed to the viewers’ judgments, but this isn’t, by all means, a bad thing, because good photography is very much about this too.

 Straight shots – or let’s call it the portrait mode – are very direct and therefore they often serve as covers for magazines.
-They can be very eye-catching because the model’s expression as well as the worn fashion get showcased equally.
+They can be very eye-catching because of the model’s expression as well as the worn fashion gets showcased equally.
 At the same time, shooting straight can be a better method to keep the background restful, e.g. when it’s blurred.
-This way you can enter an intimate on eye level situation with your viewer.
+This way you can enter an intimate on an eye-level situation with your viewer.

 Considering the fact that everyone more or less sees people from this perspective, straight shots are at risk of appearing boring.
-Therefore, it’s of even greater importance that the model looks interesting and her attitude and poses strike home.
-The same is true for the styling, props, etc. In other words: when counting on straight shots only, everyone on set should be perfectionist.
+Therefore, it’s of even greater importance that the model looks interesting, and her attitude and poses strike home.
+The same is true for styling, props, etc. In other words: when counting on straight shots only, everyone on set should be a perfectionist.

 Close-up images are likely to mesmerize you during the shooting, maybe even more than beautiful shoes are.
 Above the fact that you’ll probably be disappointed to realize that you’ve captured none of those shoes, close-ups can also appear too strong next to each other and steal each others’ show.
 So make sure to always find a good mix.